Narek-Ohanyan/armenia-reforestation-predictive-framework/README.md

 *   **Δ Tmax (β):** 31.4% (Metabolic Respiration Cost)
 *   **Δ Prec (γ):** 33.7% (Hydraulic Stress)

+### 4. IPCC CMIP6 Data Acquisition & Aggregation
+To project the calibrated structural model into future climate scenarios, the framework relies on the globally standardized Coupled Model Intercomparison Project Phase 6 (CMIP6).
+The following protocol defines how the predictive atmospheric anomalies ($\Delta$) were derived for the mid-century (2041–2060) and end-of-century (2081–2100) epochs.

+#### 4.1 Cloud-Native Data Acquisition
+To bypass the computational and storage bottlenecks of manually processing massive, global-scale NetCDF archives, the methodology utilizes the Pangeo cloud data catalog.
+This permits the lazy-loading of CMIP6 multi-model ensembles directly from Google Cloud Storage into the computational environment via the xarray and intake-esm libraries.
+The framework systematically extracts data across four distinct Shared Socioeconomic Pathways (SSPs) to capture a full spectrum of radiative forcing scenarios: SSP1-2.6 (sustainability), SSP2-4.5 (middle of the road), SSP3-7.0 (regional rivalry), and SSP5-8.5 (fossil-fueled development).

+The primary atmospheric variables extracted include:
+* $tasmax$: Daily Maximum Near-Surface Air Temperature (K)
+* $pr$: Precipitation flux ($\text{kg m}^{-2} \text{s}^{-1}$)
+* $hurs$: Near-Surface Relative Humidity (%)

+The temporal bounds are standardized against the IPCC AR6 reference period:
+* Climatological Baseline: 1995–2014
+* Mid-Term Projection: 2041–2060
+* Long-Term Projection: 2081–2100

+#### 4.2 Thermodynamic Derivation of Vapor Pressure Deficit (VPD)
+Because the relationship between air temperature and its water-holding capacity (saturation vapor pressure) is governed by the non-linear Clausius-Clapeyron relationship, calculating VPD from a pre-averaged temperature introduces a mathematical artifact.
+To preserve biophysical accuracy, daily maximum VPD—which represents peak atmospheric thirst and the moment of highest transpirational stress for the canopy—must be calculated at the daily temporal resolution before any long-term climatological averaging occurs.
+The derivation adheres to ASCE standards for agricultural and forest thermodynamics.
+First, the **Saturation Vapor Pressure** ($e_s$) in kilopascals (kPa) is calculated from the daily maximum temperature ($T_{max}$):
+$$e_s(T_{max}) = 0.6108 \cdot \exp\left(\frac{17.27 \cdot T_{max}}{T_{max} + 237.3}\right)$$
+Next, the **Actual Vapor Pressure** ($e_a$) is derived.
+While minimum daily relative humidity ideally pairs with maximum daily temperature, the use of daily mean relative humidity ($hurs$) is an accepted approximation for long-term climate delta projections:
+$$e_a = e_s(T_{max}) \cdot \left(\frac{RH}{100}\right)$$
+Finally, the Vapor Pressure Deficit (VPD) is calculated as the absolute difference between the air's holding capacity and its actual moisture content:
+$$VPD = e_s - e_a = e_s(T_{max}) \cdot \left(1 - \frac{RH}{100}\right)$$
+Once daily VPD is calculated across the sequence, these values are temporally aggregated into the 20-year epochs.
+The final projected $\Delta VPD$ fed into the Random Forest regressor is the difference between the future epoch's mean VPD and the 1995–2014 baseline.

 ## 🚀 Key Metrics
 *   **Forest Vulnerability Score (FVS):** Quantifies predicted percentage structural loss.